JuliaManifolds/Manifolds.jl/docs/src/tutorials/manifold.md

 For the [`shortest_geodesic`](@ref shortest_geodesic(M::Manifold, p, q)) the implementation of a logarithm [`log`](@ref ManifoldsBase.log(M::Manifold, p, q)), again better a [`log!`](@ref log!(M::Manifold, X, p, q)) is necessary.

 Sometimes a default implementation is provided; for example if you implemented [`inner`](@ref inner(M::Manifold, p, X, Y)), the [`norm`](@ref norm(M, p, X)) is defined.
-You should ovrwrite it, if you can provide a more efficient version, gut for a start, the default should suffice.
+You should overwrite it, if you can provide a more efficient version, gut for a start, the default should suffice.
 With [`log!`](@ref log!(M::Manifold, X, p, q)) and [`inner`](@ref inner(M::Manifold, p, X, Y)) you get the [`distance`](@ref distance(M::Manifold, p, q)), and so.

 In summary with just these few functions you can already explore the first things on your own manifold.
-Whenever a fucntion from `Manifolds.jl` requires another function to be specificly implemented, you get a reasonable error message.
+Whenever a function from `Manifolds.jl` requires another function to be specifically implemented, you get a reasonable error message.